licensezero/licensezero-private-license/terms.md

 # Payment

 All the licenses granted under these terms are conditional on payment of the _Price_.
-If there is no _Price_, the _Developer_ nonetheless expects the _User_ to rely on this license nonetheless, and will not revoke it unless the _User_ breaks one of its rules.
+If there is no _Price_, the _Developer_ nonetheless expects the _Company_ to rely on this license nonetheless, and will not revoke it unless the _Company_ breaks one of its rules.

 # Scope